 Networked City is a loose framework within which people, projects and organisations can learn how to use mapping, network building, data and technology for community and social benefit.

 The context in 2016 was proposals from London funders and partners, called The Way Ahead, which stressed the importance of a community-based approach, and co-production, in plans to support civil society.
 Our aim was to explore how network thinking and digital technology could help.

-Over the past the 18 month our group has included at various times David Wilcox, Drew Mackie, Matt Scott, Barbara Brayshay, Nicolas Fonty, Pete Burden and others.
+Over the past the 18 month our group, operating as Connecting Londoners, has included at various times David Wilcox, Drew Mackie, Matt Scott, Barbara Brayshay, Nicolas Fonty, Pete Burden and others.

 HEAR Mapping and Networks for Solidarity and Campaigning